-Real property includes buildings, structures, improvements, and permanent fixtures placed on the land, including manufactured homes that are placed upon an approved permanent foundation on land owned by the same owner of the manufactured home and where the tongue, wheels, and axles have been removed.
+Real property includes buildings, structures, improvements, and permanent fixtures placed on the land, including manufactured homes placed upon an approved permanent foundation on land owned by the same owner of the manufactured home and where the tongue, wheels, and axles have been removed.

 Cumberland County has a permanent listing system for real property.
 The land and its ownership are determined through recorded legal documents as of January 1 of each tax year.

-Per the North Carolina General Statutes owners are required to report improvements on or separate rights in their real property.
-This means that any structures, buildings, houses, in-ground pools, decks, porches, patios, storage buildings, etc. are required to be listed for the purpose of taxation.
+Per the North Carolina General Statutes, owners are required to report improvements on or separate rights in their real property.
+This means that any structures, buildings, houses, in-ground pools, decks, porches, patios, storage buildings, etc., are required to be listed for the purpose of taxation.

-Listing forms are requested to be returned by January 31, 2023, and may be mailed to Tax Administration, Attn: Real Estate Division, P.O.
+Listing forms are requested to be returned by January 31, 2024, and may be mailed to Tax Administration, Attn: Real Estate Division, P.O.
 Box 449, Fayetteville, NC 28302, emailed (Click on the envelope below), brought in person to Room 530 of the Courthouse or dropped in the secure drop box located beside the mailboxes in the back parking lot at the Courthouse.

-For more information or questions, call 910-678-7536 or email by clicking the envelope below.
+For more information or questions, call 910-678-7507 or email by clicking the envelope below.